damato-design/blog/src/posts/be-afraid-of-dark.md

 No additional configuration at the component level.
 No additional token names.

 This still requires the design token values to be curated to account for a dark UI but you avoid the naming exercise.
 Now you can just name the entire collection (theme) as "dark".
+Think of this name describing yout artboard or design file for this scope.

 ## Concerns